 A “work of art” has dual meaning in culture and dining in Colorado Springs.
 Foodies, artists, music aficionados, and theatre goers fill their plates and performance calendars with cuisine and arts in Colorado Springs.
 Museums, farmers markets, art walks, and live music peak curiosity and creativity with locals and visitors alike.
 From food trucks to five stars, dig into Colorado Springs cuisine without the long waits of other foodie meccas.
 Taking a leading role among arts and performance is the Cultural Office of the Pikes Peak Region, where residents connect with the latest in arts and cultural activities.
 On the menu or on stage, the Colorado Springs culture and dining scene belts out the best.
-But don’t just take our word for it.
-See what national outlets, like Forbes and Samantha Brown, are saying about Colorado Springs.

 Colorado Springs’ welcoming culture makes it easy for budding artists or creatives to make their mark.
 More than 65 galleries across the region feature locally-handcrafted art and goods, while groups like the Rocky Mountain Women’s Film Institute and the Opera Theatre of the Rockies offer lively and unique cultural experiences.